-Presidential Decree 313/18, of 21 December 2018, creating the CRA and approving its Bylaws, entrusts the CRA with regulatory, supervisory and sanctioning powers.
-Approximately a month after the publication of this Decree, the leaders of the CRA were appointed by the President of the Republic of Angola, and since then the CRA has all the conditions to enforce the competition regime.
+Presidential Decree 313/18, of 21 December 2018, creating the CRA and approving its By-laws, entrusts the CRA with regulatory, supervisory and sanctioning powers.
+Approximately a month after the publication of the Decree, the leaders of the CRA were appointed by the president, and since then the CRA has all the conditions to enforce the competition regime.